ECP-WarpX/WarpX/Docs/source/install/hpc/summit.rst

      source $HOME/sw/venvs/warpx/bin/activate
    fi

-   # an alias to request an interactive node for two hours
+   # an alias to request an interactive batch node for two hours
+   #   for paralle execution, start on the batch node: jsrun <command>
-   alias getNode="bsub -P $proj -W 2:00 -nnodes 1 -Is /bin/bash"
+   alias getNode="bsub -q debug -P $proj -W 2:00 -nnodes 1 -Is /bin/bash"
+   # an alias to run a command on a batch node for up to 30min
+   #   usage: nrun <command>
+   alias runNode="bsub -q debug -P $proj -W 0:30 -nnodes 1 -I"

    # fix system defaults: do not escape $ with a \ on tab completion
    shopt -s direxpand